 Proper use of Erwinaze

 Erwinaze® is sometimes given together with other medicines.
-If you are receiving a combination of medicines, it is important that you receive each one at the proper time.
+If you are receiving a combination of medicines, it is important that you or your child receive each one at the proper time.
 If you are taking some of these medicines by mouth, ask your doctor to help you plan to take them at the right times.

 This medicine needs to be given on a fixed schedule.
 If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.